- Home

 - Like the idea of owning your vehicle free and clear after you fulfill your finance contract.

-Now that you know what you want and how you'll pay for it, it's time to reach out to your dealer.
-Each dealership has its own protocol during COVID-19, so you'll want to double-check before heading that way.
+- Visit the dealership.
+Now that you know what you want and how you’ll pay for it, it’s time to reach out to your preferred dealership.

 - Gather your driver’s license and proof of insurance.

-- Talk to your dealer about next steps.
+- Talk to your preferred dealership about next steps.

-- Got a trade-in?
+- Have a trade-in?
 Don’t forget the title, registration, keys, account information and owner’s manual.

 By Kelly Schaefer Hill, GM Financial